 String your white ribbon through the holes you made with the straw.

 Please note that these feathers will be delicate and breakable.
 Note that I had four feathers drying in the picture above and only came out with three to photograph.
-It also seems that the skinnier you make the feather, the more delicate they become.
+It also seems that the skinnier you make the feathers, the more delicate they become.

 Step back and enjoy because your feathers are ready to hang on the tree!
 What a wonderful and slightly modern addition to any Christmas tree.
-Now break out that clay and get to work!

 I love them I made some a while ago but didn’t make holes to hang them I just used them as an ornament I wish I had done some like yours now there so pretty xxx